 Pictures Persuade People

 A good graphic, or a great photograph, will do more to persuade a potential investor than stacks of paper or thousands of words.
-One of the things that Lamarque Polvado did very well last week when explaining Carestarter to the crowd at Health Wildcatters was to tell the story from a viewpoint nearly everyone in the room could understand.
+One of the things that Lamarque Polvado did very well when explaining CareStarter to the crowd at Health Wildcatters was to tell the story from a viewpoint nearly everyone in the room could understand.

-Lamarque used photos of a lovely little girl with autism, and showed how her need for therapy, education, and medical services changed as she grew, and how the virtual social worker application that Carestarter has been testing can help her family find resources so they can make their own choices about her care instead of relying on a single referral.
+Lamarque used photos of a lovely little girl with autism, and showed how her need for therapy, education, and medical services changed as she grew, and how the virtual social worker application that CareStarter has been testing can help her family find resources so they can make their own choices about her care instead of relying on a single referral.
+The child was his own daughter Ashlyn, and in telling her story (and his own) he instantly touched the heart of every parent in the room.

 If he’d had more time, he could have shown the same cycle of care for a working adult diagnosed with cancer, or a senior citizen diagnosed with Alzheimer’s.
 He had those examples ready — and probably sent them to anyone who asked after the presentation.
 But in his 3-minute pitch, he said only, “It’s a similar model for Alzheimer’s, heart disease, cancer, and any other chronic disease diagnosis.”
 Then he moved on.